taskcoach/taskcoach/README.md

 chmod +x TaskCoach-2.0.0.80-x86_64.AppImage
 ```

-To run, open the file or run:
+To launch the AppImage, open the file or run:
 ```
 ./TaskCoach-2.0.0.80-x86_64.AppImage
 ```